-The works do not fall within a Candidate Noise Management Area (CNMA), as defined by the Transportation Noise Action Plan (TNAP).
+The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (Road Maps) (TNAP).

-No noise modelled data is available for the scheme extents (Scotland's Noise Scotland's Environment).
-Baseline noise levels are likely to be primarily influenced by traffic travelling along the A82 trunk road.
+No noise modelled data is available on Scotland's Noise Map for the A9 carriageway at the scheme extents records (Scotland's Environment).

+Baseline noise levels in the scheme extent are likely to be primarily influenced by traffic along the A9, with secondary sources likely derived from agricultural or forestry activity.